Tooth Cleaning | Dental Cleaning

 - Root planing, sometimes referred to as a “deep cleaning.”is treatment for mild to moderate generalized or advanced localized periodontal disease .If you have gum disease, you have calculus and tartar below the gum line, and that means you’ve not had a dental cleaning frequently enough. the tartar that’s building up above the gum line is slowly creeping down past the gum line. so, the gum doesn’t quite attach to the tooth directly.
 Antibiotic gels are used in conjunction with root planing to treat periodontal disease.
 They are often placed at the same appointment as root planing.

-- Periodontal cleaning is a cleaning procedure performed to thoroughly clean the teeth. after periodontal treatment is completed.
+- Periodontal cleaning / Perio Maintenance is a cleaning procedure performed to thoroughly clean the teeth. after periodontal treatment is completed.
 It is an important preventative dental treatment for retarding the progression of periodontal disease and gingivitis.
 “Perio” is performed at a frequency of at least three months to prevent further bone loss.

 What Happens During A Tooth Cleaning